JanisErdmanis/MDrop/README.md

 Pkg.clone("https://github.com/akels/SurfaceGeometry.jl")
 Pkg.build("SurfaceGeometry")
 ```
 Since packages might break features in the future I provide backup in `libs.zip`.
-Then instalation is just unziping this folder in julia package directory.
+Then installation is just unzipping this folder in julia package directory.

 Optional dependencies which are needed to view and process simulation data are installed with `sudo apt-get install python-matplotlib` and in julia REPL
 ```